Skip to main content

 Continuing his social activism, Daniel created a number of community-oriented events and organizations, including being instrumental in erecting the now famous Venice sign.
 He co-founded both the Venice Art Crawl and Venice Pride.
 For these, he received a score of certificates of commendation from the City of Los Angeles, including the 2019 LGBTQ Pride Certificate of Recognition for his work founding Venice Pride.
 He was awarded the Spirit of Venice award twice.

 Daniel has exhibited extensively in Venice over the years.
-He has had one man shows at 72 Market Street, Hama Venice, as part of the Venice Art Crawl and was represented by the Deanna Miller gallery in Venice until it closed.
-He has been featured by the Venice Art Walk in their auctions and studio tours.
+He has had one man shows at 72 Market Street, Hama Venice, as part of the Venice Art Crawl, and was represented by the Deanna Miller gallery in Venice.
+He has been featured by the Venice Art Walk (which he co-founded) in their auctions and studio tours.

-Daniel has illustrated books including “Good Enough to Eat”, by Carol Doumani.
-Sales of Daniel’s work have benefitted charitable causes including the AIDS/Lifecycle.
+Daniel has illustrated books including “Good Enough to Eat”, by Carol Doumani which is in the Library of Congress collection.
+His work was in the 1989 film Communion staring Christopher Walken.
+Sales of Daniel’s work have benefitted charitable causes including the AIDS Lifecycle.
 He created a series of annual Holiday cards for the Venice Art Walk to benefit the Venice Family Clinic, the largest free clinic in the United States.

 Daniel is currently represented on line by the Asher Grey Gallery.
-He recently moved with James Evans to Palm Springs.
+He recently moved with James Evans to Palm Springs where he now has his studio.